-These fees are applicable to most major private health funds except for Latrobe Health, NIB, Mildura Health, Frank Health.
+These fees are an estimate and are applicable to most major private health funds except for Latrobe Health and NIB.
 The estimated gap payment for these funds would be between \$500 to \$1000 for major procedures.
-For NIB patients, the full amount including the gap payment, will be billed to the patient and the patient may subsequently collect a portion of the fees from NIB.

 CONSENT

 I understand that the anaesthetic fees mentioned are an estimate only and may be subject to variation.